Sanctuary Saga: Prelude

 Sanctuary Saga Cooperative Deckbuilder on TTS: https://bit.ly/SSCoreTTS

 Expert trailblazer with an eye for trade, Syrena has earned the trust of her Explorer’s Guild through leading from the frontlines.
 Rarely is she seen resting on her haunches while work needs to be done.
-With the Senior Council of Terrn repeatedly showing a lack of empathy for the trade caravans being sent across the seas to procure goods for their own consumption, Syrena’s group had had enough.
+With the Senior Council of Terrn repeatedly showing a lack of empathy for the trade caravans,, Syrena’s group have had enough.
 One too many commands have left Syrena with no choice in her eyes but to join with Dolgrim in a pact negotiated by members of the Celestial Missionaries to settle new lands in the dangerous Untamed Wilds.
 Will she regret her potentially foolish choice?
 Maybe; but Syrena knows the current system will never lead to a healthy lifestyle for her and her crew.

-With a life spent mastering the subtle paths of the smuggler and spend-thrift, few people would recognize Ethan as the son of a wealthy Free Kingdom’s Duke.
-Not that he’ll ever own up to such a past.
+With a life spent mastering the subtle paths of the smuggler and spend-thrift, Ethan invests his resources in caring for a pack of orphans.
 Ethan has a general disdain for the upper class citizenry and will exclusively target them with his “procurement” exploits.
 Once word reached his Thieves Guild of the agreement between a Dwarodwarf and a Sylphelf, Ethan knew there was going to be plenty of rewards to be reaped from just such a situation.
 Upon discovering they would need to traverse the Untamed Wilds for their destination even his ego could not be tempered by such an impossible sounding task.
-Now that last part Ethan would tell you.

 Marie knew right away that connecting Syrena’s frustration and Dolgrim’s ambition would yield explosive results.
-Within six months of forming the connection and fostering the communication channels between the two of them with her abilities, Marie convinced her order from Font, the City of Unity, to send a contingent of Celestial Missionaries to assist the convoy, and subsequent city.
-Kind in nature but with a strong desire to assist as broad a population as possible, Marie will do everything in her powers to ensure safe travels and a successfully established settlement in service to her order and all peoples regardless of race.
+Within six months of forming the connection and fostering the communication channels between the two of them with her abilities, Marie convinced her order from Font, the City of Unity, to send a contingent of Celestial Missionaries to assist the convoy.
+Kind in nature but candid demeanor, Marie will do everything in her powers to ensure safe travels and a successfully established settlement in service to her order and all peoples regardless of race.

-Blessed with the gift to connect with anyone, Jenivive excels in smoothing tempers and ensuring communication flows unimpeded.
+Blessed with the gift to connect with anyone, Jenivive excels in smoothing tempers and monitoring logistics.
 This connection seems to bridge even those she doesn't share a common language with, tapping into some form of innate bond.
 Tasked with tracking logistics for the caravan, Jenivive is a stickler for accountability and keeps the best track of records because of it.
 Maternal to the last she also spends her time serving the under-privileged in the guilds.
-Jenivive is often seen with the children left parentless during the Sanctuary expedition and serves as their most vocal advocate.
+Jenivive is also a devoted wife and mother, harnessing this motivation to push her every forward..

 Battle System Overview